UAMC-Olivier/PART/README.md

 git clone git@github.com:UAMC-Olivier/PART.git
 ```

-Now either add PART to your PATH and give `PART.py` or move the `PART.py` script to the directory where you wish to use it.
+Now either add PART to your PATH and give `PART.py` execute permission grants or move the `PART.py` script to the directory where you wish to use it.

 ## Usage